What Does Write-Off Mean on a Credit Report?

 • Understanding the distinction between ‘written off’ and ‘charged off’ accounts is essential, as both remain on credit reports and suggest a history of payment failures.

-When you see “written off” on your credit report, it indicates that the lender has acknowledged the debt as a loss and closed the account to future charges.
-This typically happens when the debt is significantly delinquent, and the lender has exhausted efforts to collect the payment.
+When you see “written off” on your credit report, it means the lender has decided the debt is a loss and has closed the account to new charges.
+This usually happens after months of missed payments, when the lender has made multiple attempts to collect but hasn’t received payment.

 credit card, credit score, mastercard